What to do for Your Mabon Celebration

 Check out themes, rituals and activities for your Mabon celebration

 The autumn equinox has several names- most Wiccans and some Pagans refer to it as Mabon.
 The true scientific name of the day is the Autumn Equinox.
 Harvest Home is the name that many people are beginning to use to refer to this witchy holiday.

 In the Wiccan tradition it is referred to as a minor sabbat, but really, the holiday isn’t minor at all.
 There are several common themes that are threaded throughout most autumn celebrations.
 If you’ve been in any of my classes or programs, you’ll know that when we talk about celebrations, we start by discussing and choosing a theme.

 Many people refer to Mabon as the “Pagan Thanksgiving”.
-It is the second harvest, the harvest of fruits and many vegetables.
-It’s a good idea to use this time to honor gratitude for aspects of your life.
+Since it is the second harvest, it’s a good idea to use this time to honor gratitude for aspects of your life.

 Finally, consider using this sabbat as an impetus to start a gratitude practice.
 This doesn’t need to be fancy.
 You can just take a few moments in the morning to think of 5 things you are grateful for, and then repeat this in the evening before bed.

 Like mentioned before, Mabon is the harvest of fruits and vegetables.
 Apples and grapes are often eaten at Mabon.

 It’s a great time to harvest any food that you might have in your garden, especially if it’s fruits and vegetables.
 No fruit or veggies?
 Harvest wildflowers in your area.
 Another harvesting option is to visit a U-Pick farm.
 These farms allow the public to come in and pick their fruit.
 Usually, you pay by the pound.